About Sue

 Her work has appeared in a wide range of anthologies such as Can You Hear the People Sing

-(Palewell Press, 2020), Alter Egos (Bad Betty, 2019) Welling Up (Palewell Press, 2019) and Time for Song, Contemporary Cornish Poetry ( Morgan’s Eye Press, 2009) Ver Poetry Competition, 2022 and magazines including Poetry News, The Morning Star, Southbank Poetry, Dreich, The Atlanta Review, Prole, Brittle Star, The Big Issue, London Grip, Tears in the Fence, Dream Catcher and Black Iris.
+(Palewell Press, 2020), Alter Egos (Bad Betty, 2019) Welling Up (Palewell Press, 2019) and Time for Song, Contemporary Cornish Poetry ( Morgan’s Eye Press, 2009) Ver Poetry Competition, 2022 and magazines including Poetry News, The Morning Star, Southbank Poetry, Dreich, The Atlanta Review, Prole, Brittle Star, The Big Issue, London Grip, Tears in the Fence, Dream Catcher , Black Iris and The Alchemy Spoon.

 Sue has also written and performed theatrical monologues and worked on numerous art/poetry collaborations including Spectre of Abandonment with visual artist Lorraine Clarke, 2014.